Steaf23/BingoReloaded/README.md

 ![itemlist](https://user-images.githubusercontent.com/21062141/155626599-ff38778b-f75a-4768-97b9-03dcc904434d.png)

 ***
-**NOTE:** *As of version 1.0.0 the plug-in does not really use permissions so be carefull messing around with it on public servers, as anyone could change the bingo settings!
-Also as of version 1.0.0 the plug-in lacks a *
+**NOTE:** *As of version 1.0.0 the plug-in does not really use permissions so be carefull messing around with it on public servers, as anyone could change the bingo settings!*

 **NOTE(2):** *If you do want to use this plug-in on your public server but don't know how to update the code that's available or are unsure of it's 'inner workings', please contact me!!*